 3.You can’t control the temperature in certain areas.

-5.You smell a strong mildew odor when your HVAC equipment is on.
+5.You smell a strong mildew smell when your HVAC unit is heating or cooling.

-Having Parker Pearce Service Experts Heating & Air Conditioning put in new ductwork can make your home cozier—and healthier—through superior temperature management and air quality.
+Having Parker Pearce Service Experts add new ductwork can make your home cozier—and healthier—through superior temperature management and air quality.
 Plus, it can improve your furnace’s and air conditioner’s efficiency.